Moving-mesh radiation-hydrodynamic simulations of wind-reprocessed transients: Conclusions

 \section{Conclusions}

 We have developed a new module for radiation treatment and coupling with hydrodynamics for the moving-mesh hydrodynamic code JET.
 Our code solves the equations of radiative hydrodynamics in the mixed-frame formulation using the FLD approximation as a closure relation.
 We verified its capability of performing multi-dimensional simulations over many orders of magnitude in both space and time, which makes it an ideal tool for modelling astrophysical transients.
 As a first application, we have performed two-dimensional moving-mesh radiation hydrodynamic simulations of an optically-thick wind reprocessing irradiation from a central source.
-When both the wind and the irradiating source are spherically-symmetric, the simulated light curves are in agreement with the scaling relations derived analytically by \cite{P20} for both the constant and time-dependent winds.
+When both the wind and the irradiating source are spherically-symmetric, the simulated light curves are overall in agreement with the scaling relations derived analytically by \cite{P20} for both the constant and time-dependent winds.
+We found differences at the earliest stage of the evolution as neglecting completely the diffusion close to the edge of the wind might not be completely justified.

 As a new result made possible by the multi-dimensional capability of our code, we also studied the case of anisotropic irradiation with a constant wind.
-Here, our results suggest that the evolution is qualitatively similar to the isotropic source as long as we observe from the direction of the radiation injection.
+Here, our results suggest that the evolution is qualitatively similar to the isotropic source as long as we observe either from the direction of the radiation injection or if the opening angle of the irradiation is large enough ($\theta_{\rm op}\gtrsim 45\degr$).
 Differences become important when we observe outside of this region as radiation needs enough time to diffuse through the wind to larger polar angles before it can escape from the wind.
-Depending on the opening angle of the irradiation, the differences in the inferred luminosity could be up to two to three orders of magnitude.
-Although definitive results require more sophisticated method of calculating the light curves, our results suggest that diffusion in the polar direction can smear out the sequence of power laws seen in the fiducial isotropic irradiation scenario.
+Depending on the opening angle of the irradiation, the differences in the inferred luminosity could be up to one order of magnitude.
+Although definitive results require more sophisticated method of calculating the light curves, our results suggest that diffusion in the polar direction can modify the sequence of power laws seen in the fiducial isotropic irradiation scenario.